securityguide/securityguide/pages/contributing.md

   name and then clicking the "Edit" button in the file's toolbar (it looks like pencil).
 To save, type a commit message and hit the "Propose file change" button.
-* **New Files:** You can add a new page by clicking the "+" button at the end of the path breadcrumbs (e.g. "security / pages / netsec / [+]" near the top of the page).
+* **New Files:** You can add a new page by clicking the "+" button at the end of the path breadcrumbs (e.g. "securityguide / pages / webapps / [+]" near the top of the page).
 When you are done editing the content, hit the "Propose new file" button.